Delray Beach, Florida: Early years

 Settlers from The Bahamas (then part of the British West Indies), sometimes referred to as Nassaws, began arriving in the early 1900s.
 After 1905, newspaper articles and photographs of Delray events reveal that Japanese settlers from the nearby Yamato farming colony also began participating in Delray civic activities such as parades, going to the movies, and shopping.
 The 1910 census shows Delray as a town of 904 citizens.
 Twenty-four U.S. states and nine other countries are listed as the birthplace of its residents.
-Although still a small town, Delray had a remarkably diverse citizenry.
+Although still a small town, Delray had a diverse citizenry.

-In 1911, the area was chartered by the State of Florida as an incorporated town.
+In 1911, the area was chartered by the state of Florida as an incorporated town.
 In the same year, pineapple and tomato canning plants were built.
 Pineapples became the primary crop of the area.
 This is reflected in the name of the present day Pineapple Grove neighborhood near downtown Delray Beach.

-Prior to 1909, the Delray settlement land was within Dade County.
+Prior to 1909, the Delray settlement land was in Dade County.
 That year, Palm Beach County was carved out of the northern portion of the region.
 In 1915, Palm Beach County and Dade County contributed nearly equal portions of land to create what is now Broward County between the two, leaving Delray situated within the southeastern portion of Palm Beach County.

 By 1920, Delray's population had reached 1,051.
 In the 1920s, drainage of the Everglades west of Delray lowered the water table, making it harder to grow pineapples, while the extension of the Florida East Coast Railway to Key West resulted in competition from Cuban pineapples for the markets of the northern United States.

 The Florida land boom of the 1920s brought renewed prosperity to Delray.
 Tourism and real estate speculation became important parts of the local economy.
 Delray issued bonds to raise money to install water and sewer lines, paved streets, and sidewalks.
 Several hotels were built.
 At that time, Delray was the largest town on the east coast of Florida between West Palm Beach and Fort Lauderdale.
 The collapse of the land boom in 1926 left Delray saddled with high bond debts, and greatly reduced income from property taxes.